Quality since 1922

 • Violet Roots

-This ancient teething aid made from dried violet roots is boiled daily to kill germs that accumulate in the fibers.
+This ancient teething aid made from dried violet roots is boiled daily to kill germs which accumulate in the fibres.
 It is then offered to the child to chew.
-Violet root is said to have analgesic properties.
+Violet root is said to have pain-reducing properties.

 You can offer your baby any harmless teething aid to chew on.
-However, it is important that nothing splinters and your baby cannot bite anything off.
-Also, the toy should be free of toxins
+However, it is important that nothing breaks down and your baby cannot bite anything off.
+The toy should also of course be free of toxic substances.

-A gel-filled chew toy won't splinter and can be stored in the refrigerator.
+A gel-filled chew toy won't break apart and can be stored in the refrigerator.
 The cold relieves swelling of the gums.
 Different nubs and grooves help your baby reach every sore spot in the mouth.
-If it's also designed to be easy for your child to grasp and appealing, it can quickly become your baby's absolute favorite.
+If it's also designed to be easy for your child to grasp and appealing, it can quickly become your baby's absolute favourite.

 What helps with teething on the go?

-The swollen gums and pressure on the jaw will accompany your baby from about the sixth month until the second birthday.
+The swollen gums and pressure on the jaw will accompany your baby from around the sixth-month mark to their second birthday.
 The pain can occur at any time, even on the go.

-A common teething aid is not a good companion in the stroller, as your baby will soon throw it out.
-So it ends up in the dirt or, in the worst case, gets lost.
+A common teething aid is not a good companion in the stroller, as your baby could easily throw it out.
+So it ends up in the dirt or, in the worst case gets lost.

 What helps with the pain?

-When a new tooth erupts, the body is under a lot of stress.
+When a new tooth is coming in, your child's body is under a lot of stress.
 Infections can often affect your baby during this time.
-If he or she gets a fever or diarrhea or seems listless, a trip to the pediatrician is necessary.
+If he or she gets a fever or diarrhoea or seems weakened, then a trip to the paediatrician may be necessary.

 What does baby's dental care look like?

 As soon as the first tooth is there, it needs care.
-This is how you prevent the early development of tooth decay in your baby and get him used to the dental care routine.
+This is how you prevent the early development of tooth decay in your baby and get him used to having to do daily dental care routine.

-Soon your baby will need its own toothbrush with which it can learn to care for its teeth.
-Initially, it is still very gross motor skills and needs a toothbrush with nubs, which it uses to chew and incidentally get used to the posture of the toothbrush.
-The actual dental care you take over.
+Soon your baby will need their own toothbrush with which they can learn to care for their teeth.
+Initially, they will need a toothbrush with nubs, so that they can chew it, getting them used to holding the toothbrush. the proper way The actual dental care you take over.

 Later, you can offer your baby a toothbrush with a small head, soft, rounded bristles and an ergonomic handle to help him learn to care for his teeth.
-A plate below the brush head ensures that your baby can't push the toothbrush too far into his mouth.
+A plate below the brush head ensures that your baby can't push the toothbrush too far into their little mouth.

-Even if your baby has his or her own toothbrush, dental care remains your responsibility until first grade.
+Even if your baby has their own toothbrush, dental care remains your responsibility until first grade.
 Let your child brush himself and then you brush again.
 You can always take the opportunity to teach your child about proper dental care.